monkphin/PokeBattle/README.md

 The header exists predominantly to show the sites logo.
 However it is clickable and will return the player back to the index page should they feel the need to navigate away from the game page while remaining on the website.
 It has two differently sized images to allow for better rendering on devices of differing capabilities.
 The appropriate image is picked by a javascript function, which calls on a helper function to determine the size of the window, allowing the appropriate image to be selected.

 ## Hero Image
-The hero image is displayed on the home page only.
+The hero image is displayed on the index page only.
 Ot provides a picture of two pokemon trainers about to battle, helping to give a sense of what is to come to the visitor where the game will see you face off against a computer controlled opponent.
 Its fully responsive and will adjust to meet the dimensions of the screen that is being used to browse the website.

 ## Instructions